Cuprate/cuprate/database/README.md

 | `tests.rs`       | Tests for the specific backend
 | `transaction.rs` | Implementation of `trait TxR{o,w}`
 | `types.rs`       | Type aliases for long backend-specific types

+# Benchmarking
+There is a standalone binary within `benchmark` that allows various testing and benchmarking on all the features of `cuprate-database`.

+See [`benchmark/README.md`](benchmark/) for more info.

 # Backends
 `cuprate-database`'s `trait`s abstract over various actual databases.